nathancfox/single-cell-database/docs/scdb_spec_working.md

 ### Access in Python <a name="access_in_python"></a>

 The access code in Python is available as an importable Python package called `scdb`.
-To use it, the `setup` script must be sourced.
+To use it, the `setup_py` script must be sourced.
 This adds the correct folder to your `PYTHONPATH` environment variable, allowing you to import the correct version of the access code.
-To use the `setup` script, just run `source /data/single_cell_database/src/setup -v=current`.
+To use the `setup_py` script, just run `source /data/single_cell_database/src/setup_py -v=current`.
 This will add the latest stable version of the access code to your `PYTHONPATH`.
 If you want to use a different version, just pass a `-v=VERSION` flag.
-Note that this script **must** be sourced and not run as a normal shell script (i.e. `source setup` not `./setup`).
+Note that this script **must** be sourced and not run as a normal shell script (i.e. `source setup_py` not `./setup_py`).
 A usage string is available via the `-h` flag.
-This sourcing can be added to your `.bashrc`.
+This command can be added to your `.bashrc`.
 After the source command is run, the access functions are exposed as `import scdb`. e.g. `import scdb; emdf = scdb.get_extern_md()`.

 **WARNING:** This setup script does not remove anything from your `PYTHONPATH`.
 If you use it multiple times in a single session, it will prepend multiple paths to your `PYTHONPATH`.

 ### Access in R <a name="access_in_r"></a>

-The R code is not a formal package.
-Instead it is a single R script containing all the access functions.
-To use, simply run `source("/data/single_cell_database/src/VERSION/scdb/access.R")` where `VERSION` is the version of the access functions you wish to use.
-This will import all functions into your current R session.
+The access code in R is available as an importable R package called `scdb`.
+To install it, the `setup_R` script must be sourced.
+This installs the correct version of the code to your default R library.
+To use the `setup_R` script, just run `source /data/single_cell_database/src/setup_R -v=current`.
+This will install the latest stable version of the access code to your default R library.
+If you want to use a different version, just pass a `-v=VERSION` flag.
+Note that this script **must** be sourced and not run as a normal shell script (i.e. `source setup_R` not `./setup_R`).
+A usage string is available via the `-h` flag.
+There is no need to add this command to your `.bashrc` file because it permanently installs the package in your R library.
+If you want to update or change versions, simply rerun the script with the desired version.
+After the source command is run, the access functions are exposed as `library(scdb)`. e.g. `library(scdb); emdf <- get_extern_md()`.

 ### Dependencies <a name="dependencies"></a>